krisbolton/UK-Cyber-Security-Spending/README.md

 # The Data

-## Ministerial Departments
+## Prime Ministers Office and Ministerial Departments

-There are 25 Ministerial Departments within the UK Government.
+There are 24 Ministerial Departments within the UK Government along with the Prime Minister's Office.

 ---------------------------------------------------------------------------